StackVista/stackstate-docs/use/stackstate-ui/views/create_edit_views.md

 ## Overview

-You can create and save views in StackState to bookmark a part of your topology that is of particular interest to your team.
+You can create and save views in StackState to bookmark a part of your topology that's of particular interest to your team.
 By default, saved views will be visible to all users, these can be [secured by a StackState administrator](about_views.md#secure-views-with-rbac) if required.

 Not all views are manually created.
 Many [StackPacks](../../../stackpacks/about-stackpacks.md) generate views after installation.
 It's recommended to use these views only as starting points for creating your own views.